 Which are the most important parameters that I should provide?

-- Materials — You should specify the exact material and grade (this is commercial name from material manufacturers).
-Define the color and any additional finish or post process such as protective coating or paint.
+- Materials — You should specify the exact material and grade (this is the commercial name from material manufacturers).
+Define the color and any additional finish or post-process such as protective coating or paint.

 These are very technical aspects of your product.
 Consider checking with experts or get help from your own manufacturer.